AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/configure-asset-processing.md

 level: Experienced

 ---
-# Configure Asset processing feature for On-Premise services
+# Configure Asset processing feature for On-Premise Service

 Perform the following steps to configure the asset processing feature: